duckity-dev/sdks/README.md

 To check a SDK's documentation, visit the `README.md` file located under their platform folder.
 For example, the Rust SDK's documentation is at `rust/README.md`.

+## All SDKs

+The current SDKs are:

+1. Rust
+2. WASM

 ## Contributing

 Contributions of any kind are welcome!
 Suggestions, issues, PRs, and everything else goes into our